Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 - It creates immediate compliance without pressure

-You are activating a reflex she already has.
+You’re not starting a conversation.
+Instead, you’re activating a reflex she already has.

 Here is how it works: